Softpanorama

 If blnMatches = True Then objRange.Select

-Only after a lot of digging you understand that query can be saved from the FrontPage menu and can be pasted into the macro.
-Actually just this capability can be used instead of writing macros.
-But let's return to the macro.
-The code above simply does not work.
+Only after a lot of digging you understand that search query can be saved from the FrontPage menu and content of the saved query can be pasted into the macro.
+So you do not need to think much about XML representation of the query -- Frontpage can do this job for you.
+Actually just this capability can be used for writing very useful macros.

 Macros are stored in the file called Microsoft FrontPage.fpm in the FrontPage macros folder.